dbt-labs/docs.getdbt.com/website/blog/2023-04-24-framework-refactor-alteryx-dbt.md

 ## Introduction

 Transforming data to follow business rules can be a complex task, especially with the increasing amount of data collected by companies.
-To reduce such complexity, data transformation solutions designed as drag and drop tools can be seen as more intuitive, since analysts can visualize the steps taken to transform data.
-One example of a popular drag and drop transformation tool is Alteryx which allows business analysts to transform data by dragging and dropping operators in a canvas.
+To reduce such complexity, data transformation solutions designed as drag-and-drop tools can be seen as more intuitive, since analysts can visualize the steps taken to transform data.
+One example of a popular drag-and-drop transformation tool is Alteryx which allows business analysts to transform data by dragging and dropping operators in a canvas.
 The graphic interface of Alteryx Designer is presented in **Figure 1**.

 <Lightbox src="/img/blog/2023-04-24-framework-refactor-alteryx-dbt/Figure1.png" title="Figure 1 — Alteryx Designer workflow interface" />